kartchnb/PostProcessingGui/README.md

 This Cura plugin simply adds a GUI to allow you to add layer-focused post-processing scripts directly from Cura's print preview.

-A new button will be appear when in the Preview tab of Cura with a sliced model that will allow a script to be added at the currently-displayed layer.
+This plugin causes a new button to appear when the Preview tab of Cura is shown with a sliced model.
+This button allows a script to be added at the currently-displayed layer.

 Buttons will also appear for post-processing scripts that activate at specific layers in the model.
 Left-clicking these buttons will activate the corresponding layer (on the Preview tab only).
 Right-clicking will bring up the script settings.
 Center-clicking will remove the script.